bluppfisk/krakbal/README.md

 ## Limitations
 * Kraken currently only has complete conversion data for its crypto assets into USD and EUR.
 For all but the biggest assets, CAD and GBP conversion is not available.

+## Known Issues
+* If the account holds a balance in EUR and the display currency is USD (and vice-versa), the call will fail as it tries to obtain the rate for XUSDZEUR which is not a valid pair on Kraken.
+Fix: determine if there's a necessity to convert between two fiat currencies and, if so, request additional rates for BTC to balance currency and BTC to display currency.
+Determine the exchange rate between the two fiat currencies with BTC as a proxy by dividing the one balance by the other.